wunderwuzzi23/blog/content/posts/2023/adversarial-prompting-tutorial-and-lab.md

   image: "https://embracethered.com/blog/images/2023/adversarial_prompting.png"
 ---

-If you want to get more hands-on experience learning about prompt engineering and security as it relates to prompt injections read on.

-To help myself learn more about Prompt Engineering and Prompt Injections I put together [this tutorial + lab](https://colab.research.google.com/drive/1qGznuvmUj7dSQwS9A9L-M91jXwws-p7k) as a Jupyter Notebook to experiement and play around with this novel attack technqieu.
+To learn more about Prompt Engineering and Prompt Injections I put together [this tutorial + lab](https://colab.research.google.com/drive/1qGznuvmUj7dSQwS9A9L-M91jXwws-p7k) for myself.
+It is as a Jupyter Notebook to experiement and play around with this novel attack technique, learn and experiment.

 The examples reach from simple prompt engineering scenarios, such as changing the output message to a specific text, to more complex adversarial prompt challenges such as JSON object injection, HTML injection/XSS, overwriting mail recipients or orders of an OrderBot and also data exfiltration.

 The Colab Notebook is located [here](https://colab.research.google.com/drive/1qGznuvmUj7dSQwS9A9L-M91jXwws-p7k).

+Its basic, but really fun to play around with.

 ## Tutorial + Lab Walkthrough

-Additionally, I recorded this guided explanation of Prompt Engineering Techniques and Prompt Injection challenges to continue to raise awareness of this rising problem.
+Additionally, I recorded this guided explanation of Prompt Engineering Techniques and Prompt Injection challenges to continue raising awareness of this rising problem.

 {{< youtube AQNV5U48Pho >}}